Sulice/Listen/README.md

 ```
 ./install.sh
 ```
+### Requirements
+_The requirements are probably lower but I only tested it with those._
+- PHP 7+
+- GNU Coreutils
+- NPM 3+

 ### TODO
-- rework design (material would be great)
+- rework design
 - add replay button
 - add random function
 - catch errors